 Cisneros Fontanals Art Foundation

 Ella Fontanals-Cisneros's private collection is focused on Latin American artists, which is unsurprising, as Fontanals-Cisneros herself was born in Cuba and came of age in Venezuela.
 The exhibitions are housed in a former boxing gym near the Arts District: a square building that's significantly spruced up by a stunning tile mural, which creates the illusion of a bamboo forest.
 Her foundation, for its part, gives annual commissions to mid-career Latin American artists who then become part of group shows at the space.
 It's an opportunity that not only exposes them to Miami's global art community but also gives them space to create their work outside the pressures of the market.
 Like other private collections in Miami, entry is free.

 23 NE 41 St., Design District

-Carlos and Rosa de la Cruz, who made their fortune with Carlos' bottling and distribution company, CC1, made their art-filled home open to the public for more than 25 years before they finally built a dedicated, and privately funded, space to house their collection.
+Carlos and Rosa de la Cruz, who made their fortune with Carlos's bottling and distribution company, CC1, made their art-filled home open to the public for more than twenty-five years before they finally built a dedicated, and privately funded, space for their collection.
 Since 2009, the public has been able to view the works in their collection free of charge in an Arts District building the couple operates as an extension of their home.
 The exhibitions here rotate on an annual basis to showcase a wide selection of works, while performances, films, workshops, and artist tours dot the calendar throughout the year.
 Like most private collections in town, entry is free.